-While we believe the inferences are relatively clear, one might bring them into sharper focus by adding at the beginning the discourse in (5), which introduces the relevant gestures in their co-speech use, before using them again as co-speech gestures.
+While we believe the inferences are relatively clear, they can be brought into sharper focus by prefacing the sentences in (4) with the discourse in (5), which introduces the relevant gestures in their co-speech use, before using them again as co-speech gestures.
 This has the effect of explicitly introducing the gestural scales involved in this case.